Born to Read

 When your child has mastered phenomes and the alphabetic principle, he or she is ready to move on to words, and then sentences.
 The next thing you know, your child is reading.
 Like a flourishing sprout, the child’s literacy skills develop simultaneously, continuously, and sequentially.
 The seedling never stops growing, yet the leaf cannot grow without the stem, the stem cannot form without the roots, and the roots must be established in a strong foundation.

-If you would like to learn more about how to teach children to read, please visit The Royal Road to Reading today.
+If you would like to learn more about how to teach children to read, Age of Montessori created a comprehensive, step-by-step program that includes everything you need to teach your child to read.
+Discover The Royal Road to Reading Program: an early childhood reading program